KhronosGroup/SPIRV-Tools/syntax.md

 OpExecutionMode %3 InputLines
 ```

-The words `OpConstant`, `LocalSize`, and `InputLines` may be replaced by random
+The tokens `OpConstant`, `LocalSize`, and `InputLines` may be replaced by random
 `!<integer>` values, and the assembler will still assemble an output binary with
 three instructions.
 It will not necessarily be valid SPIR-V, but it will
 faithfully reflect the input text.

 You may wonder how the assembler recognizes the instruction structure (including
-instruction boundaries) in the text with certain crucial words replaced by
+instruction boundaries) in the text with certain crucial tokens replaced by
 arbitrary integers.
 If, say, `OpConstant` becomes a `!<integer>` whose value
 differs from the binary representation of `OpConstant` (remember that this
 feature is intended for fine-grain control in SPIR-V testing), the assembler
 generally has no idea what that value stands for.
 So how does it know there is
 exactly one `<id>` and three number literals following in that instruction,
 before the next one begins?
 And if `LocalSize` is replaced by an arbitrary
-`!<integer>`, how does it know to take the next three words (instead of zero or
+`!<integer>`, how does it know to take the next three tokens (instead of zero or
 one, both of which are possible in the absence of certainty that `LocalSize`
 provided)?
 The answer is a simple rule governing the parsing of instructions
 with `!<integer>` in them:

-When a word in the assembly program is a `!<integer>`, that integer value is
+When a token in the assembly program is a `!<integer>`, that integer value is
 emitted into the binary output, and parsing proceeds differently than before:
-each subsequent word not recognized as an OpCode is emitted into the binary
+each subsequent token not recognized as an OpCode is emitted into the binary
 output without any checking; when a recognizable OpCode is eventually
 encountered, it begins a new instruction and parsing returns to normal.
 (If a
 subsequent OpCode is never found, then this alternate parsing mode handles all
-the remaining words in the program.
+the remaining tokens in the program.
 If a subsequent OpCode is in an
 [assignment form](#assignment-form), the ID preceding it begins a new
 instruction.)

-The assembler processes the words encountered in alternate parsing mode as
+The assembler processes the tokens encountered in alternate parsing mode as
 follows:

-* If the word is a number literal, it outputs that number as one or more words,
+* If the token is a number literal, it outputs that number as one or more words,
   as defined in the SPIR-V specification for Literal Number.
+The number must
+  fit within the unsigned 32-bit range.
+All formats supported by `strtoul()`
+  are accepted.
-* If the word is a string literal, it outputs a sequence of words representing
+* If the token is a string literal, it outputs a sequence of words representing
   the string as defined in the SPIR-V specification for Literal String.
-* If the word is an ID, it outputs the ID's internal number.
+* If the token is an ID, it outputs the ID's internal number.
-* If the word is another `!<integer>`, it outputs that integer.
+* If the token is another `!<integer>`, it outputs that integer.
-* Any other word causes the assembler to quit with an error.
+* Any other token causes the assembler to quit with an error.

 Note that this has some interesting consequences, including: